 The Precision bass has been a music staple since it was first introduced in the early 1950s.
 This offering from Fender’s subsidiary Squier has all of the appointments of a bass that costs four times as much.
 It’s got the fat, chunky tone that made the Precision model legendary, and a bridge that intonates really well.
 Squier’s Classic Vibe line is a great choice for the budding bass player that mixes quality and affordability.

 Squier Affinity Series Precision Bass PJ

 Another option from Squier is a Precision model with a PJ pickup combination.
 That means it has the split-coil pickup that gives P-basses their chunky sound, but it also sports a Jazz pickup in the bridge for extra punch.
-The dual volume controls let you blend the pickups together, and coming in at under $200 new it will work with whatever your budget allows.
+The dual volume controls let you blend the pickups together, and coming in at a low price, it will work with whatever your budget allows.